 Policy Menu

 There are quite a few different encouraging public policy proposals that could help rebuild local news.
-Each of the ones we mention below could be implemented on the state or local level in a way that follows Rebuild Local’s principles for sound policy making.
+Each of the ones we mention below could be implemented on the state or local level in a way that follows our principles for sound policy making.
 These are geared toward ensuring that public policy is nonpartisan, content-neutral, platform neutral, and future friendly.

 Provides refundable tax credits to small businesses that buy advertisements or sponsorships with local new organizations.
 Under the federal version, a small business that purchased $6,000 in advertising would get a $3,000 refundable tax credit.